openshift/enhancements/enhancements/kubernetes-nmstate-integration.md

 ## Proposal

+A new kubernetes-nmstate operator Deployment is deployed to the cluster as part of the the OpenShift installation, via CVO.

+The operator has a single CRD, called `NMstate`.
+When a custom resource of kind `NMstate`, with a name of 'nmstate' is created, it will then create the CRDs for the kubernetes-nmstate handler.
+Then, the namespace, RBAC, and finally the DaemonSet are applied.
+Custom resources of kind `NMstate` with other names will be ignored.

-A new kubernetes-nmstate handler DaemonSet is deployed in the cluster part of the OpenShift installation.
+A new kubernetes-nmstate handler DaemonSet is deployed in the cluster by the operator.
 This DaemonSet contains nmstate package and interacts with the NetworkManager on the host by mounting the related dbus.
-The project contains two Custom Resource Definitions, `NodeNetworkState` and `NodeNetworkConfigurationPolicy`.
-`NodeNetworkState` objects are created per each node in the cluster and can be used to report available interfaces and network configuration.
+The project contains three Custom Resource Definitions, `NodeNetworkState`, `NodeNetworkConfigurationPolicy` and `NodeNetworkConfigurationEnactment`. `NodeNetworkState` objects are created per each node in the cluster and can be used to report available interfaces and network configuration.
 These objects are created by kubernetes-nmstate and must not be touched by a user.
 `NodeNetworkConfigurationPolicy` objects can be used to specify desired networking state per node or set of nodes.
 It uses API similar to `NodeNetworkState`.
+`NodeNetworkConfigurationEnactment` objects will be created per each node, per each matching `NodeNetworkConfigurationPolicy`.

 kubernetes-nmstate DaemonSet creates a custom resource of `NodeNetworkState` type per each node and updates the network topology from each OpenShift node.